Overview of SAP CRM

-In today’s market, understanding the customers has become an essential concept.
+In today’s market, understanding customers have become an essential concept.
 Customers of today are empowered, well informed and socially networked with the ability to interact with other customers directly.
-This fast changing life has become a challenge for organizations of all sizes.
+This fast-changing life has become a challenge for organizations of all sizes.

-To meet this approach of customers, the web channel managers make use of an administrative tool.
-This tool helps the managers to manage the process and setup the data or customer relationship.
+To meet this approach of customers, web channel managers make use of an administrative tool.
+This tool helps the managers to manage the process and set up the data or customer relationship.
 This tool is extremely beneficial in that it allows the managers to continuously make updates to their existing websites without ever involving any IT work.

-SAP CRM web channel provides a vast platform that enables users to provide multi-channel customer support service across all channels like e-service, e-commerce, and e-marketing.
+SAP CRM web channel provides a vast platform that enables users to provide multi-channel customer support services across all channels like e-service, e-commerce, and e-marketing.
 This is helpful for both consumers and customers.
-Below image shows the screenshot of the web channel.
+The below image shows the screenshot of the web channel.

-As the name suggests, the data is exchanged between two organization or business partners.
+As the name suggests, the data is exchanged between two organizations or business partners.
 This communication occurs when a middleware is used like SAP Process Integrator PI/XI.
-The best example we can give for B2B scenario is our online marketing amazon, Alibaba, indiamart etc.
+The best example we can give for the B2B scenario is our online marketing amazon, Alibaba, Indiamart, etc.